Feliciano de Silva: Summary

-In the pages of the work the adventures of Don Florisel de Niquea, son of Amadís of Greece and Niquea, and of his half-brothers Anaxartes and Alastraxerea, extramarital children of Amadís of Greece and Zahara, queen of the Caucasus, and others are recounted. many knights and maidens.
-The main characters are built on the Amadisian models of Amadís and Galaor, except that in this work the main protagonist, Don Florisel, is the fickle and fickle lover and Anaxartes, the secondary protagonist, is exemplary faithful.
+The work recounts the adventures of Don Florisel de Niquea, son of Amadís of Greece and Niquea, and of his half-brothers Anaxartes and Alastraxerea, extramarital children of Amadís of Greece and Zahara, queen of the Caucasus, and many other knights and maidens.
+The main characters are built on the Amadisian models of Amadís and Galaor, except that in this work the main protagonist, Don Florisel, is the fickle lover and Anaxartes, the secondary protagonist, is exemplary in his faithfulness.

 First book

-The twins Anaxartes and Alastraxerea, sons of Queen Zahara of the Caucasus, who believe they are children of the god Mars but whose real father is Amadís of Greece, are armed knights and set out in search of adventure.
+The twins Anaxartes and Alastraxerea, sons of Queen Zahara of the Caucasus, who believe they are children of the god Mars but whose real father is Amadís of Greece, are armed knights who set out in search of adventure.
 Florisel de Niquea is deceived by the princess Arlanda of Thrace, a relationship from which Florarlán will be born.
 Silvia, who is Florisel's aunt but thinks her parents are shepherds from Alexandria, arrives in Niquea and finds Alastraxerea, and together they decide to try to free Prince Anastarax, whom Silvia is in love with and who is enchanted in the Tower of the Universe.
-On the way they join a group in which they travel Zair of Trabzon (son of Lisuarte from Greece and his second wife Abra), his twin Leonoria and second Oriana, daughter of Olorius from Spain and Luciana from Greece.
+On the way they join a group consisting of Zair of Trabzon (son of Lisuarte from Greece and his second wife Abra), Zair's twin sister Leonoria, and Oriana, daughter of Olorius from Spain and Luciana from Greece.
 Silvia manages to disenchant Anastarax and it is discovered that she is the daughter of Lisuarte de Grecia and the late Onoloria.

 Florisel de Niquea falls in love with Elena, daughter of King Brimartes of Apollonia (Poland), fiancée of Prince Lucidor of France.
 Florisel manages to evade Arlanda's harassment by pretending that she is Alastraxerea, whom she remarkably resembles; Alastraxerea tries to free him by pretending that she is Florisel, but falls prey to Arlanda.
 Wanting to escape from there, Florisel, who is supposed to be Alastraxerea, accepts the commission to defend the Tower of the Universe.
 Arlanda discovers the deception and orders Alastraxerea to go kill the Guardian of the Tower.
 However, before his arrival, Anaxartes appears in the Tower and confronts Florisel, without knowing their identities.
 Their combat is very violent and both fall senselessly to the ground, which breaks the enchantment of the Tower and all the princes who were enchanted there are released, among which were Amadís de Gaula, Esplandián, Lisuarte de Grecia and Amadís from Greece.

-Florisel goes to Apolonia, to try to prevent the marriage of Lucidor and Elena.
+Florisel goes to Apollonia, to try to prevent the marriage of Lucidor and Elena.
 Alastraxerea, still under the identity of Florisel, is kidnapped by Don Falanges de Astra, extramarital son of the King of Trapobana, who has fallen in love with her.
 To rescue her, Florisel disguises herself as Alastraxerea, is captured by Phalanges, and achieves her sister's freedom.
 Phalanges forgives the deception and decides to accompany Florisel to Apolonia, where they arrive shortly before Lucidor.
 Florisel secretly marries Elena and they escape to Constantinople, where the weddings are held.